-It is recommended to replace the water filter when the indicator light changes to red, or earlier if the flow of water to your water dispenser or ice maker noticeably decreases.
+It is recommended to replace the water filter at least every 6 months, or earlier if the flow of water to your ice maker noticeably decreases.

 See the manufacturer's user guide included in your InfoCase for water filter ordering information.